-12.1 Relief of customs and excise duty on a motor vehicle adapted for a physically disabled person
+12.1 Relief of customs and excise duty on a motor vehicle adapted for a physically disabled person or for the transport of physically disabled persons

-The full customs or excise duty on motor vehicles may, by specific permit, be claimed as a rebate under the conditions prescribed by the International Trade Administration Commission (ITAC) (imported vehicles) or SARS (locally manufactured vehicles), after consultation with the South African National Council for the Blind, the Deaf Federation of South Africa, the South African Federation for Mental Health, the National Council for Persons with Physical Disability in South Africa or Epilepsy South Africa or of a body which is affiliated to the Council, Federation or League concerned.
+The full customs or excise duty on motor vehicles may, by specific permit, be claimed as a rebate under the conditions prescribed by the International Trade Administration Commission (ITAC) (imported vehicles) or SARS (locally manufactured vehicles), after consultation with the National Council for Persons with Physical Disability in South Africa.
 These vehicles, including station wagons (but excluding racing cars), must be principally designed for the transport of persons and adapted or be adapted so that they can be driven solely by a physically disabled person.
 The following conditions apply in this regard: